Sign up for my monthly newsletter and receive a free aromatherapy ebook.

 Cellulite develops when fat cells under the skin become larger, pushing up against the skin, while at the same time connective cords attaching the skin to muscle tissue pull down.

-The theory, in part, of using cellulite massage is that it increases circulation and encourages waste removal, leading to a reduction in the appearance of cellulite.
-Some sources believe that the gentle strokes of lymphatic drainage can help reduce cellulite, while other sources advocate the use of deep, vigorous massage.
+Part of the theory of cellulite massage is that it increases circulation and encourages waste removal, leading to a reduction in the appearance of cellulite.
+Some sources believe the gentle strokes of lymphatic drainage can help reduce cellulite, while other sources advocate the use of deep, vigorous massage.
 The effectiveness of cellulite massage is controversial.

 Here's what the Mayo Clinic has to say about cellulite treatment: